 To make a booking CLICK HERE

-WRC vaccination clinic is providing COVID-19 vaccinations for all people in the Wellington Shire .
+Inglis Medical Centre is providing Free COVID-19 vaccinations for everyone who is eligible .
 The clinic has the capacity to provide mass vaccinations.
 COVID Vaccine is free for everyone living in Australia.

 What happens after I am vaccinated for COVID-19?